yannbelief/php-pdo-helper/README.md

 PDO Helper
 ==========================================

 This is a wrapper class of built-in PDO.
-It aims to provide comman methods which are convenient and friendly to programmers while they are working with PDO.
+It aims to provide comman methods which are convenient and friendly to programmers while they are working with database through PDO.

+**Requirement:** PHP 5.1+

+**License:** Free for commercial and non-commercial use ([Apache License](http://www.apache.org/licenses/LICENSE-2.0.html) or [GPL](http://www.gnu.org/licenses/gpl-2.0.html))

 Usage
 ---